zibur/angular-spectrum-colorpicker/README.md

 Version history
 ---------------
+* 1.3.1
+ * Add handling of disabled attribute.
+See #15.
 * 1.3.0
  * reintegrate with [Jimdo/angular-directive-seed](https://github.com/Jimdo/angular-directive-seed).
  * Add eventing (partially backwards-incompatible due to how the triggering of `onChange` is handled).
 See #21.